-ASSESSMENT OF PAST USES
+1. ASSESSMENT OF PAST USES

-For the purposes of paragraph 6 of subsection 7 (3) of the regulation, an assessment of past uses is required as a component of the excess soil management plan and shall meet the following requirements.
-The requirement of the assessment of past uses is subject to subsection 7 (6) of the regulation.
+For the purposes of paragraph 1 of subsection 7 (2) of the regulation, an assessment of past uses is required as a component of excess soil management planning and shall meet the following requirements.

-1. The assessment of past uses of the project area shall be carried out to achieve the following objectives:
+The assessment of past uses of the project area shall be carried out to achieve the following objectives:

-- i.
-To develop a preliminary determination of the likelihood that one or more contaminants have affected soil in a location where soil is to be excavated at the project area. - ii.
-To identify any areas of potential environmental concern within the project area and to determine if any location where soil is to be excavated could have been affected by a potentially contaminating activity. - iii.
-If any areas of potential environmental concern are identified, to identify the contaminants of potential concern for the purpose of determining the focus of the sampling and analysis plan.
+- A. To develop a preliminary determination of the likelihood that one or more contaminants have affected soil in a location where soil is to be excavated within the project area. - B. To identify any areas of potential environmental concern (APECs) within the project area and to determine if any location where soil is to be excavated could have been affected by a potentially contaminating activity (PCA). - C. If any APECs are identified, to identify the contaminants of potential concern (COPCs) to determine the focus of the sampling and analysis plan.

-2. The assessment of past uses shall include the following components:
+The assessment of past uses shall include the following components:

+- A. A records review;

+- B. Interviews;

-- i.
-A records review; - ii.
-Interviews; - iii.
-Site reconnaissance; - iv.
-An evaluation of the information gathered from the records review, interviews and site reconnaissance; - v.
-The preparation of a conceptual site model; and - vi.
-The preparation of an assessment of past uses report that includes the conceptual site model.
+- C. Site reconnaissance;

+- D. An evaluation of the information gathered from the records review, interviews and site reconnaissance;

+- E. A conceptual site model; and

+- F. An assessment of past uses report that includes the conceptual site model.

-3. Records review
+1) Records review

-- A. The specific objective of the records review is to obtain and review records that relate to the assessment of past uses study area and to the current and past uses of and activities at or affecting the project area to determine if an area of potential environmental concern exists within the project area where soil will be excavated. - B. Subject to item 7 (below), the records review component shall comply with section 3 of Schedule D of O. Reg.
+i.
+The specific objective of the records review is to obtain and review records that relate to the assessment of past uses study area and to the current and past uses of and the potentially contaminating activities at or affecting the project area to determine if an APEC exists within the project area where soil will be excavated.

+ii.
+Subject to item 5 (below), the records review component shall comply with section 3 of Schedule D of O. Reg.
 153/04, with necessary modifications.